Natalie Wood: Death

 On December 2, Wood was buried at Westwood Village Memorial Park Cemetery in Los Angeles.
 Three days later, a coroner's office spokesman pronounced the case closed.

 In November 2011, the case was reopened after Davern publicly stated that he had lied to police during the initial investigation and that Wood and Wagner had had an argument that evening.
-He alleged that Wood had been flirting with Walken, that Wagner was jealous and enraged, and that Wagner had prevented Davern from turning on the search lights and notifying authorities after Wood's disappearance.
+He also stated that Wagner had prevented Davern from turning on the search lights and notifying authorities after Wood's disappearance.
 Davern alleged that Wagner was responsible for her death.
 Wood's sister, Lana Wood, speaking to CBS News, said that Davern called her over a decade after the incident to explain the events, though she did not know why, as he was "not a close friend."

-Wood claimed Davern “said it appeared to him as though RJ [Wagner] shoved her away and she went overboard.
+Lana Wood claimed Davern said "it appeared to him as though RJ [Wagner] shoved her away and she went overboard.
 Dennis panicked and RJ said, 'Leave her there.
 Teach her a lesson.'
 Dennis said he was very panicky that he was sitting and RJ kept drinking and kept drinking.
 And he'd say, 'Come on, let's get her.'
 And he said RJ was in such a foul mood, at that point, that he then shut up and was waiting for when, when are they gonna go to her rescue, until all the sound stopped."
 Walken hired a lawyer, cooperated with the investigation, and was not considered a suspect by authorities.